-$$Y{sqp} = \theta_H H_s + \theta_B B_s + \theta{HB} H \times B_s + \beta X{sqp} + \gamma_p + \varepsilon{sqp}$$ (4)

-where H is an indicator for assignment to hotspot policing and B is an indicator for assignment to broken windows.
+$$Y{sqp} = \theta_H H_s + \theta_B B_s + \theta{HB} H \times B_s + \beta X{sqp} + \gamma_p + \varepsilon{sqp} \tag{4}$$ where H is an indicator for assignment to hotspot policing and B is an indicator for assignment to broken windows.
 X is a vector of segment, quadrant, or police station controls, and is a vector of block (police station) fixed effects.
 Like in our pairwise case, we weight by the inverse of the probability of being in the observed treatment condition.

-θ_H would therefore represent the effect of receiving just hotspot policing and being greater than 500m from any unit receiving broken windows, relative to units more than 500 meters away from any unit receiving either treatment.
+$\theta_H$ would therefore represent the effect of receiving just hotspot policing and being greater than 500m from any unit receiving broken windows, relative to units more than 500 meters away from any unit receiving either treatment.
 This estimate should be similar to that from equation 2 above, but there are key differences:

 - In the pairwise regression, we condition on segments having a non-zero probability of receiving the hotspots policing treatment and being >500m.
 In this example, we condition on not only hotspots policing assignment but also broken windows assignment.
 So while a segment receiving hotspots policing but being within 250m of a segment receiving the would help estimate the effect of receiving hotspot policing in the pairwise case, it would not be considered in the effect of hotspot policing in equation 3.
 Only segments receiving policing but being greater than 500m away from any segment receiving broken windows would determine the effect of hotspot policing in the interaction regression. - In the pairwise regression, we restrict our sample to observations that have a non-zero probability of receiving the policing treatment and being greater than 500m from a unit receiving that treatment.
-Now we now restrict to units with a non-zero probability of: - Receiving the hotspots policing treatment and being >500m away from any units receiving the broken windows treatment - Receiving the broken windows treatment and being >500m away from any units receiving the hotspots policing treatment - Receiving both the hotspots policing and broken windows treatments
+Now we now restrict to units with a non-zero probability of: - Receiving the hotspots policing treatment and being >500m away from any units receiving the broken windows treatment - Receiving the broken windows treatment and being >500m away from any units receiving the hotspots policing treatment - Receiving both the hotspots policing and broken windows treatments - Being more than 500m away from any unit receiving either the hotspots policing intervention or the broken windows intervention.

-13In this case we would recalculate our probabilities of treatment.
+&lt;sup>17In this case we would recalculate our probabilities of treatment.